Convert Figures to 300 / 600 DPI TIFF for Journal Submission

 Frequently Asked Questions

-Q: How do I check my image's current DPI?
+How do I check the current DPI of my figure?

-Windows: Right-click → Properties → Details → Look for "Horizontal/Vertical resolution"
+Windows: Right-click → Properties → Details → "Horizontal resolution" / "Vertical resolution".

 Ready to Convert Your Figures?